AneliyaYaYaYa/Homeworks/2. SauceDemoTest/READ_ME.txt

 # SAUCE DEMO TESTS

 The current project presents automated testing using Selenium WebDriver with Java.
-It includes several test cases that automate loging, adding products and succesfull cehck out.
+It includes several test cases that automate login, adding products and successful check out.
 The tests are designed to run on different browsers, including Chrome, Firefox, Edge and their headless versions.

 ## MAIN